What Is Aelf (ELF)? | A Complete Guide to the Blockchain Operating System

 - 100,000,000 (10%): Advisors/Partnerships, 2 year vesting period

 The mining rewards will decrease over a linear gradient across the 100 year period.
-As of this writing, only the ELF coins from the token sale are in circulation.
+As of this writing, 280,000,000 ELF are in circulation.

 Aelf was founded by Ma Haobo.
 Haobo was previously the founder/CEO of Hoopox as well as the CTO of GemPay and AllCoin.
 J. Michael Arrington, founder and CEO of TechCrunch, and Zhou Shouji, founding partner of FGB Capital, support the team as members of their advisory board.